britt-bolin/academic-kickstart/content/home/teaching.md

 * **Comparative Political Institutions** (undergraduate proseminar, spring 2017)

-I am also the recipient of the Center for Doctoral Studies in the Social Sciences' (CDSS) 2018 Teaching Award.
+I received the 2018 Teaching Award from the Center for Doctoral Studies in the Social Sciences (CDSS).